johannessonlab/SpokBlockPaper/Annotation/README.md

 ## The data
 The genome assemblies must be already in the path `data/genomes/` with a format such as `data/genomes/strain.fa`, where `strain` stands for the strain code as in the configuration file.

 The reference genome of *P. anserina* (strain S), must also be there.
-I was originally published by [Espagne et al. (2008)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2441463/), and improved in the Joint Genome Institute MycoCosm [website](https://genome.jgi.doe.gov/programs/fungi/index.jsf) under the name Podan2.
+It was originally published by [Espagne et al. (2008)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2441463/), and improved in the Joint Genome Institute MycoCosm [website](https://genome.jgi.doe.gov/programs/fungi/index.jsf) under the name Podan2.
 There is a Podan3, but as far as I can tell is the same assembly.
 It's available also [here](https://github.com/johannessonlab/SpokBlockPaper/blob/master/GettingTElibrary/data/genomes/Podan2.fa).
 For this pipeline it must be present in `data/genomes/Podan2.fa`

 Likewise, the RNAseq data sets must be in the path `data/rnaseq/rnasample_postQC.1.fq.gz`, where `rnasample` matches the code in the configuration file.